Skip to cookie consent Skip to main content

 Research Coordinator

-As a research coordinator, Kyra Dal Bello is responsible for recruiting and taking participants through the consenting process for the Mass General Brigham Biobank, as well as engaging participants in discussion of the purpose of broad-based genetic research.
+As a research coordinator, Ms. Dal Bello is responsible for recruiting and taking participants through the consenting process for the Mass General Brigham Biobank, as well as engaging participants in discussion of the purpose of broad-based genetic research.

 Research Coordinator